RachelFengRobotics/ME5413_Final_Project_Group11/README.md

 - [costmap_prohibition_layer](https://github.com/rst-tu-dortmund/costmap_prohibition_layer.git): A package for prohibiting the robot from entering the area.
 - [FLOAM](https://github.com/wh200720041/floam): an optimized version of A-LOAM and LOAM with the computational cost reduced by up to 3 times.
 This code is modified from LOAM and A-LOAM.
 - [Find_object_2D](https://github.com/introlab/find-object): An integrated visual algorithm library for easy object detection.
-- [LEGO-LOAM](https://github.com/RobustFieldAutonomyLab/LeGO-LOAM):a lightweight and ground optimized lidar odometry and mapping (LeGO-LOAM) system for ROS.
+- [LEGO-LOAM](https://github.com/RobustFieldAutonomyLab/LeGO-LOAM): a lightweight and ground optimized lidar odometry and mapping (LeGO-LOAM) system for ROS.

 ## License